A Tree for Everyone

 How do I apply?

-Please complete the online application form linked below, please read the Guidance Notes before completing the form to be sure you meet the eligibility criteria.
+Please complete the application form linked below and make sure you have read the Guidance Notes before completing the form to be sure you meet the eligibility criteria.

-Please also make sure you attach any requested, relevant supporting documentation.
+Please also make sure you include any requested, relevant supporting documentation.